mramerican/foundation/wp-content/plugins/webp-converter-for-media/readme.txt

 **5.** Please do the test, which is described in the FAQ in question `How to check if plugin works?`.
 Please send a screenshot of Devtools with test results.

-**6.** Enable [debugging to the file](https://wordpress.org/support/article/debugging-in-wordpress/#wp_debug_log) and check if any errors are generated in the debug.log file when the works.
-Provide their content.

-**7.** Do you use any plugin filters or actions from this FAQ?
-If so, list them all.

-**8.** What plugin version are you using?
-If it is not the latest then update and check everything again.

-**9.** A list of all the plugins you use.
-Have you tried checking the plugin operation by turning off all others and activating the default theme?
-If not, please try whenever possible. **This is very important because other plugins or themes can cause problems.** Therefore, we recommend disabling all necessary plugins and enabling the default theme.

 Please remember to include the answers for all questions by adding a thread.
 It is much easier and accelerate the solution of your problem.

 = Error on plugin settings screen? =